Trees in Coalgebra from Generalized Reachability: Generalized Reachability

+If $M \subseteq \Mono$, \cref{admitPreciseIffHasLeast} shows that precise factorizations and least bounds of morphisms coincide.
+Thus, in this case, \cref{levelConstruction} instantiates exactly to the construction of reachable subcoalgebras via least bounds introduced in~\cite[Cons.~5.19]{wmkd20reachability}.

-\begin{example} For $\M\subseteq \Mono$ and $F\colon \Set\to\Set$, there is a canonical way to transform $F$-coalgebras into coalgebras of the powerset functor, which is interpreted as a directed graph and called the \emph{canonical graph}~\cite{gumm05filter}.
-Whenever $F$ admits least bounds, then an $F$-coalgebra is reachable iff its canonical graph is reachable (in the usual graph-theoretic sense)~\cite[Ex.\ 2.7, 5.26]{wmkd20reachability}.
-In such a case, the reachable subcoalgebra can simply be computed on the canonical graph. \end{example}
+\begin{rem} For every set functor $F\colon \Set\to\Set$, there is a canonical way to transform an $F$-coalgebra into a $\Pow$-coalgebra, which is interpreted as a directed graph and called the \emph{canonical graph} of the coalgebra~\cite{gumm05filter}.
+Whenever $F$ has least bounds \wrt $\M\subseteq \Mono$ and maps $\M$-morphisms to monos, an $F$-coalgebra is reachable iff its canonical graph is reachable as a $\Pow$-coalgebra~\cite[Thm.~4.6]{wmkd20reachability}, \ie in the usual graph-theoretic sense.
+In such a case, the reachable subcoalgebra can simply be computed on the canonical graph. \end{rem}